-Solo holdings in related undertakings represent eIL's investment in esure Property Limited, which is owned by eIL.
+Solo holdings in related undertakings represent elL's investment in esure Property Limited.
 The net assets of esure Property Limited primarily comprise land and buildings occupied by the Group.
 Note 3 provides details on the valuation principles for property.
 The remainder of esure Property Limited's net assets primarily relate to intercompany balances and cash.

-Note 6 - Investments
+Note 5 - Investments